 EERE will provide Applicants with reviewer comments following evaluation of all compliant and responsive Full Applications.
-Applicants will have approximately two business days to prepare a short Reply to Reviewer Comments responding to comments however they desire or supplementing their Full Application.
+Applicants will have approximately three business days to prepare a short Reply to Reviewer Comments responding to comments.

 EERE will not review or consider ineligible Replies to Reviewer Comments (see Section III of the FOA).
 EERE will review and consider each compliant and responsive Full Application, even if no Reply is submitted or if the Reply is found to be noncompliant.